Facial Treatments, Sugaring, and Brow Lamination in Coralville, IA.

 Open wounds

 This stage is when your hair forms and grows.
 This means that it is above the skin surface and is ready to be removed.
 Removing the hair at this stage helps to promote more follicle damage, resulting in more permanent damage and less hair growth over time.
-This stage lasts about 30-45 days, making 4 weeks the perfect time to schedule your sugaring hair removal or waxing hair removal appointment.
+This stage lasts about 30-45 days, making 4 weeks the perfect time to schedule your sugaring hair removal appointment.

 During this stage, the hair goes dormant and stops actively growing.
 The hair becomes easier to remove, because it wants to shed to grow again.
 This stage is the least predictable and can last any amount of time.
-This stage may make sugaring hair removal and waxing hair removal less painful, but it doesn’t do much for follicle damage since it kind of just “falls out”.
+This stage may make sugaring hair removal less painful, but it doesn’t do much for follicle damage since it kind of just “falls out”.
 After this stage, your hair repeats the process and goes back to the Anagen stage.

 Your hair growth has a cycle it follows each month that determines when your hairs grow, shed, and form.
 This cycle is important to waxing hair removal and sugaring hair removal because the stage determines the efficiency of follicle damage.
 Each hair has its own cycle and it takes about 3-4 consecutive appointments to get them all on the same page.
 This means you may notice some hair sooner or experience breakage after your first few appointments.